 Java Fundamentals

-UML activity diagrams, while, do-while, for loops, and arrays
+while, do-while, for loops, arrays, and recursive algorithms

 Summary of the last lecture

-• We learnt to use eclipse to write and run java code
+• We learnt to use the IDE to write and run Java code

 "Your application should comport a scenario which authenticates a user, and makes him use the Identity management through predefined methods, Create, Update, Delete ..."